AlexJakeman/project-3/README.md

 - Expected Result: Page functions correctly in different browsers.
 - Actual Result: Confirmed, page works in various browsers.

-Verify External Dependencies:
-- Expected Result: External dependencies load without issues.
-- Actual Result: Confirmed, dependencies load correctly.

 Documentation:
 - Expected Result: README.md is updated with instructions.
 - Actual Result: Confirmed, documentation is updated.

 Final Checks:

-Expected Result: No spelling or grammatical errors.
+- Expected Result: No spelling or grammatical errors in the copy.
-Actual Result: Confirmed, no errors found.
+- Actual Result: Confirmed, no errors found.

 ### Automated Testing Examples (NOT IMPLEMENTED):